McMillan Plan: Unbuilt portions

 A third central unbuilt recommendation of the McMillan Plan involved the extensive "Washington Commons" recreational area on East and West Potomac Parks along the southern side of the Tidal Basin.
 The McMillan Plan envisioned extensive public bathing and swimming facilities along the Potomac River's edge here, as well as several athletic fields, several gymnasiums, and a stadium.
 Additionally, a significant new Neoclassical or Beaux-Arts memorial would be constructed along the White House-Washington Monument axis to serve as the southern anchor of the cruciform National Mall plan.
 The Washington Commons was to have been built after the Washington Monument terraces and arcades.
 After it was determined that the Washington Monument grounds project could not be built, attention turned to Washington Commons.
-However, by then, the Great Depression was underway, and funds to complete the Tidal Basin in the form envisioned by the McMillan Plan were no longer available.
+By then, the Great Depression was underway, and funds to complete the Tidal Basin in the form envisioned by the McMillan Plan were no longer available.
 In 1938, President Franklin D. Roosevelt proposed the construction of a memorial to Thomas Jefferson on the south side of the Tidal Basin.
 Although the CFA opposed the memorial, President Roosevelt ordered its construction, and the Jefferson Memorial was completed in 1943.

 The proposed "Fort Circle Drive" is another unbuilt part of the plan.
 In 1963, President John F. Kennedy began pushing Congress to build Fort Circle Drive.
 But civic leaders and the National Park Service openly questioned whether the plan had outgrown its usefulness.
 They argued that the city had grown past the ring of forts that protected it a century earlier, and city roads already connected the parks (albeit not in the linear route envisioned by the McMillan Plan).
 The plan to link the city's Civil War fort-parks via a grand drive was quietly dropped in the years that followed.